 Case Examples & Use Scenarios

-- A retired investor residing in Europe transfers a portfolio of global real estate and offshore bank accounts into a Nevis trust to simplify inheritance and legally avoid foreign probate complications.
+- An investor who resides in Europe has transferred several global real estate properties and offshore bank accounts into a Nevis trust to facilitate the transfer of these assets to heirs while avoiding probate in foreign jurisdictions.

 Take a look at the comparison of trusts in Nevis and the Cook Islands to make a choice.